azuredevcollege/dockerday/day6/challenges/challenge3.md

 DRIVER              VOLUME NAME
  ```

 We don't have any volume at the moment.
 Let's create the first one.
-For that, we're gonna use ```docker volume create``` command without any option.
-If we want to use any specific volume driver, we would use ```-d``` option but we want to create a local volume so we don't have to specify a driver.
+For that, we're gonna use ```docker volume create``` without any option.
+If we want to use any specific volume driver, we would use ```-d``` but we want to create a local volume so we don't have to specify a driver.

 Type:
 ```shell